avengineers/spl-core/README.md

-# Software Product Line "spl"
+# Automotive Software Product Line &lt;aSPL&gt;²

-In this repository we construct the &lt;SoftwareProductLine&gt; spl.

-The &lt;SPL&gt; spl is a tiny but fully fledged &lt;SPL&gt;: https://en.wikipedia.org/wiki/Software_product_line.
+&lt;aSPL&gt;² is a tiny but fully fledged [SPL](https://en.wikipedia.org/wiki/Software_product_line) for automotive SW development.
 It is capable of holding a set of software modules that are differently used and configured among the variants.
 Each variant creates its own binaries.

 ## CI (Continuous Integration)